 As a sport, windsurfing is all about location.
+It is also important to select from the UK’s best collection of men’s wetsuits before heading out on your travels.
 The best spots combine excellent cross winds with clean beaches and calm seas, and are typically connected to resorts or quieter, more laid back stretches of coastline.
 You’re not looking for monster waves and big gusts, but medium chop, with consistent winds that can sustain momentum while you’re out on the water.
 Some of the best windsurfing spots you should check out include:

 Fuerteventura, Canary Islands

 In the Atlantic Ocean off the coast of Africa, the Canary Islands are among the most popular places to go for windsurfing in the Mediterranean.
 While there, it’s worth checking out Sotavento Beach, home to powerful winds and consistent surf all year round.
 The water is blue and clear, and there are lots of beach bars to grab a drink when the surf has worn you out for the day.

 If you’re looking for a Caribbean windsurfing break, then it’s a good idea to consider Aruba, an island located off the coast of Venezuela; the island combines white sandy beaches like Boca Grande (or Grandi, as locals spell it) with ocean sites that are ideal for windsurfing and diving.
 Most just launch from the beach, as the water is shallow, with coral reefs and dive sites just about 100 feet off the beach.

 Aruba is one of my favorite windsurfing spots, and being a small island, you can easily rent a car and drive from beach to beach in a few minutes to an hour.
 At night, you can see the lights of Venezuela from the lower tip of the island.
 Keep in mind that the East/Northeast side of the island is extremely rough surf, and not fit for windsurfing.